LucemyJr/LucemyJr/README.md

 ## 💻 Main Projects

-- You can see it and more on my <a href="https://lucemyjr.github.io/Portifolio-Oficial/" target="_blank">Official Portfolio</a> with my Curriculum at the end.
+- You can see it and more on my <a href="https://lucemyjr.github.io/Portifolio-Oficial/" target="_blank">Official Portfolio</a> (it's not responsive yet
+).

 ##